 What is the Sortino Ratio?

-- The metric only penalizes the returns, which have downside risks.
+- It is a refinement of the Sharpe ratio but only penalizes the returns, which have downside risks.

 - To measure the Sortino ratio, start by finding the difference between the weighted mean of return and the risk-free return rate.
 Next, find the quotient between this difference and the standard deviation of downside risks.